LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 ### Input / Output and the Scanner Class

 In the previous section we created a `Scanner` object.
 In Java, `Scanner` objects make getting input from the user, a file, or even over the network relatively easy.
-In our case we simply want to ask the user to type in a number at the command line, so we construct a `Scanner` instance by calling the constructor and passing it the `System.in` object:
+In our case we simply want to ask the user to type in a number at the command line, so we construct a `Scanner` instance by using the word `new` and then calling the constructor and passing it the `System.in` object:

 ```java
 in = new Scanner(System.in);